kwankyu/sage-binder-env/README.rst

     FROM ghcr.io/sagemath/sage/sage-ubuntu-focal-standard-with-targets:latest

-which contains the latest develop version of Sage.
+which contains the latest stable version of Sage.

 It includes Sage itself, and all the software packages typically included in a standard Sage installation, though not *everything*.
 In